xiaodaoshiniu/DIP-Learning/README.md

 # Assignment 1 - Image Warping

-### In this assignment, you will implement basic transformation and point-based deformation for images.
+### In this assignment, I will implement basic transformation and point-based deformation for images.

 ### 1. Basic Image Geometric Transformation (Scale/Rotation/Translation).